PachecolosGroup/React_TipCalculator/README.md

 # React + TypeScript + Vite

-Menu, calculator and tipping
+Project - Menu, calculator and tipping
-If you want to see the whole project online click here! https://wonderful-zabaione-dac22c.netlify.app/
+If you want to see the whole project online click here!

+https://wonderful-zabaione-dac22c.netlify.app/